Submitted by ronja on Thu, 06/02/2022 - 00:24

 We are creatures of habit.
 Even throughout the process of envisioning change, we can unconsciously start creating a solution that is very similar to the tools we currently use.
 It is best to have some experienced strategists and developers involved in the design process.

 Make sure your developers can offer experience and strategy rather than just carrying out a prescribed vision.
 Your developers should be empowered to question your assumptions and offer practical advice.
+This is important in creating a membership site that wows.

 Incorporate Feedback Into Design

-Agile design is a collaborative interactive approach to web design that lends itself perfectly to change management.
 Agile design is based on the idea that team members work together rather than in silos.
 Work is built in phases and work — even partially completed work — is demoed often for review.
 Every time you get to a release, you have to demo the delivered features to the member community to get feedback in a structured way.

 Do not fall prey to the mindset that you are in a rush and there isn’t time for this.
 It will be much worse to launch a completed product that is not well received by the member community.
 Build this demo and feedback collection process into your web development timeline to make sure the product being built is on track.

-Circle back to reconsult with your stakeholders regularly throughout the development process.
+Circle back to consult with your stakeholders regularly throughout the development process.
 Demo any features that have been created.
 Getting their feedback on each piece of development will help inform and improve each subsequent phase of development.
 This will help troubleshoot issues your users and members will have with the product before your formal launch.

 This is the nature of work: we are short of time.
 Plan and schedule for exploration and feedback.
 Avoid making last-minute demands and last-minute meetings.
 Be realistic about the time it will take.